Welcome Day

 Every leader is different, taking a different style and approach to leadership.
 To be a successful leader, it’s vital to understand the real “you”, the values you are driven by, and how to use your strengths to best benefit your organisation.
 Now more than ever, ensuring you are an inclusive leader is paramount.
 And in tough times, protecting your own wellbeing, as well as finding clarity about how your work aligns to your personal and career goals, becomes increasingly important.

-In this masterclass, we will discuss the concepts of authentic, values-based and inclusive leadership, and how to apply them in practice.
+In this workshop, we will discuss the concepts of authentic, values-based and inclusive leadership, and how to apply them in practice.
 We’ll use strengths-based assessment tools to explore your natural leadership style.
 We’ll also explore together how to remain resilient in tough times and sharing effective mechanisms for managing stress .

 Finally, we will consider you as a “whole” – how to align your personal values and goals with your work, and how to plan your future career path accordingly.

-The masterclass will cover:
+The workshop will cover:

 • Understanding yourself and your natural leadership style